Linaro/lava/doc/v2/developing-tests.rst

 * My Devices - available from your profile menu by clicking on your name once signed into the instance.

-For a :ref:`multinode` job, you may need to check more than one :term:`device type`.
+For a :ref:`writing_multinode` job, you may need to check more than one :term:`device type`.

 Devices are considered available for new jobs according to the :ref:`device_status`.

 * Idle, Reserved, Offline, Offlining - jobs can be submitted.
-* restricted - only available for submissions made by declared users.
+* Restricted - only available for submissions made by declared users.
 * Retired - jobs will be rejected if all remaining devices of this type are retired.